hyperledger/toc/governing-documents/security.md

 **Alternative:** Projects **MAY** document in their security policy document that they use a security advisory mechanism other than GitHub to publish their disclosures.
-The alternate mechanism must be documented sufficiently for users to understand how to monitor the security advisories published by the project.
+The alternate mechanism **MUST** be documented sufficiently for users to understand how to monitor the security advisories published by the project.

 ## Private Patch Deployment Infrastructure